wxin4/Multiagent/README.md

 Commands that can be used for running :-

-REMINDER - (Use python2 or python whichever runs python 2 for your environment) In below commands I have used python2 ...
+REMINDER - (Use python2 or python whichever runs python 2 for your environment)

+(In below commands I have used python2 ...
 If that doesn't work then try python ...
-If that also doesn't then use py -2
+If that also doesn't work then use py -2)

 ------------   minimaxClassic Layout with 2 ghosts ----------------------------